 Students must complete at least twenty Works of Mercy hours for each school year until they reach the eighty hours required for graduation.
 The minimum cumulative total to reach each year is: twenty for freshmen, forty for sophomores, sixty for juniors, and eighty for seniors.
 The eighty hours are required to be completed over three categories - church, Delone Catholic, and community - with at least twenty hours completed in each category.
 The graduation requirement is complete as soon as the student reaches a cumulative total of eighty hours with at least twenty in each of the three categories and the verification forms have been submitted to the Works of Mercy moderator by the necessary due date.

 All Works of Mercy hours must be completed by the last day of school for the year.
-Hours must be submitted no later than two weeks after the last day of school to allow students time to gather the necessary signatures.
-After the two week grace period, hours will no longer be accepted.
-For any senior, the Works of Mercy requirement must be completed by the end of the third quarter.
+Hours must be submitted no later than September 1 of the following school year.
+After Sept.
+1, hours will no longer be accepted.
+For any senior, the Works of Mercy requirement must be completed by the end of the second quarter.
 Any senior Works of Mercy verification forms turned in after this date will only be recognized as half the hours submitted.

 A parent’s signature is no longer acceptable for the “Adult Project Supervisor."
 The student should obtain another adult assisting in the service for verification.
-The Works of Mercy validation form is available in the Main Office or online.
-Please note that credit for works of mercy hours begins June 1 of the student’s eighth grade year, as stated in the handbook.
+The Works of Mercy validation form is available in the Spiritual Life Center, in the Main Office or online.
+Please note that credit for Works of Mercy hours begins June 1 of the student’s eighth grade year, as stated in the handbook.

 If you have any questions with respect to the Works of Mercy Program, please do not hesitate to contact the Works of Mercy moderator of Delone Catholic High School.